 The role of the Priority Setting Project (PSP) is to identify questions that have not been answered by research to date, and then to prioritise these.
 The first stage is to ask patients, carers and clinicians, often via an online survey, for unanswered questions, we define these unanswered questions as 'uncertaincies', about the area focussing on ways to improve the health and/or wellbeing of children with neurological conditions about which there is uncertainty of the effectiveness of the intervention, therapy or procedure.
 These questions are then assessed to check they are in scope for the PSP and are checked and verified as true uncertainties.
 An interim prioritisation exercise then takes place, before a priority-setting workshop is convened where participants debate and finally arrive at a Top 10 list of research priorities.

+The eventual aim is to turn these priorities into research questions, and for members of the Steering Group to work with researchers and research funders to obtain funding for that research.
 The Steering Group membership must be a balance of patients, carers and professionals.
 It is agreed that for the Childhood Neurology PSP, the aim will be for 5 patient/carer representatives and 9 healthcare professionals being on and invited to Steering Group meetings.
 All members will be asked for their input for decisions to be made.

+The PSP is planned to last 18 months running from October 2019 and ending in March 2021.
 The James Lind Alliance (JLA) support the PSP as Advisers and neurtral facilitators.
-Ensuring that the process is followed in a fair, transparent way, with equal input from patients, carers and clinicians and their representatives.
+Ensuring that the process is followed in a fair, transparent way, with equal input from patients, carers and clinicians and their representatives

 The Childhood Neurological Conditions PSP is funded by BPNA